FlowLensing: Simulating Gravitational Lensing with Flow Matching: Acknowledgements

 \section{Acknowledgements}

-We acknowledge useful conversations with Stephon Alexander.
-P.R. was a participant in the Google Summer of Code 2023 program.
+We acknowledge useful conversations with Pranath Reddy.
+H.S. was a participant in the Google Summer of Code 2025 program.
 S.G. was supported in part by U.S. National Science Foundation award No. 2108645.
 Portions of this work were conducted in MIT’s Center for Theoretical Physics and partially supported by the U.S. Department of Energy under grant Contract Number DE-SC0012567.
 M.W.T is supported by the Simons Foundation (Grant Number 929255).